-This Turkish food guide will take you through everything you need to know to plan your food tasting itinerary in Turkey.
+This Turkish food guide takes you through everything you need to know to plan your food tasting itinerary in Turkey.
 Turkish people have a passion for eating well.
 They often prepare meals together with a smorgasbord of options.

 For many Turks, dinner is the most important meal of the day.
-Part of the Turkish tradition of dining out is going to a restaurant or street vendor specializing in one type food such as kebabs, kofte, grilled fish or pide and sharing the dishes that are served in the middle of the table.
+Part of the Turkish food tradition of dining out is going to a restaurant or street vendor specializing in one type food such as kebabs, kofte, grilled fish or pide and sharing the dishes.
 The cold dishes would be served first, then the hot dishes.

-In Istanbul you can find traditional European style service in some restaurants, but if you’re looking for a traditional Turkish experience, look for the restaurants specializing in one type of food.
+In Istanbul, you’ll find traditional European-style service in some restaurants, but if you’re looking for a traditional Turkish experience, look for restaurants specializing in one type of food.

-The experience of eating in Turkey is to be shared with others and not to be rushed.
+Eating in Turkey is to be shared with others and not rushed.
 Take your time to drink your tea or coffee, eat slowly, enjoy conversation, and simply be with your friends and family.
-One of the beautiful things about Turkey is you will not be rushed out of a restaurant.
+One of the beautiful things about Turkey is your eating is not rushed out.
 Sit, chat, drink and enjoy.